jdevinney/bale_old/src/bale_classic/apps/sssp_src/README.md

 Basically the algorithm simply relaxes all of the edges in the graph over and over again until none of the tentative weights *tent(v)* change.
-The algorithm finds the lightest tentative weights to all vertices on paths of length *i*, for *i* equal zero to the length of the longest path.
+The algorithm finds the lightest tentative weights to all vertices on paths of length *i*, for *i* equal zero to the length of a longest path.

 The Meyer/Sanders delta-stepping algorithm uses ideas from both of the previous algorithms.
 Unsettled vertices are kept in "buckets" based on their by *tent(v)* weights; bucket *i*